A multidimensional campus

 It will house inter-professional clinical skills facilities and be used to train future nurses, midwives, paramedics, physiotherapists, and other allied health professionals.
 There will also be additional educational services, enabling staff to work together in one location to support the future health workforce.

 The project will involve the complete regeneration of an 11-storey building overlooking Plymouth Railway Station and planning permission was granted in 2019.
 In August 2020, the University signed a long-term lease to take over the building.
+The building is being designed to SKA-Gold standard, incorporating low carbon design principles.

 Professor Judith Petts CBE, Vice-Chancellor of the University of Plymouth, said: